As part of national Volunteers’ Week, the Humber LEP is encouraging employers to make a difference to the futures of young people in our region.

 Skills Advisory Panels (SAPs) emerged in the Conservative and Unionist Party manifesto in 2017.
 SAP’s are also referenced throughout the Industrial strategy (published in November 2017).

-SAPs aim to bring together local employers and skills providers to pool knowledge on skills and labour
+SAPs aim to bring together local employers and skills providers

 As part of our LEP Q&A series, we speak to Jude Knight, Social Inclusion Lead, Employment and Skills.